MPhil/PhD School of Communication

 Many of the School’s research students develop collaborative research initiatives during the course of their studies, drawing on the expertise of partner organisations, including creative businesses, cultural and academic institutions.
 Our current research students’ topics interface with a wide range of subjects including biology, geography, English language and literature, psychology, architecture, social and computer sciences.

 The School has an established track record of securing funding for individual research projects, and seven of our students are currently in receipt of AHRC Doctoral awards.
 We also support individual student applications to external funding schemes.

-The School has a dedicated research studio, which provides a quiet space for students to develop their ideas.
+MPhil and PhD students share a multi-disciplinary, ‘hot-desking’ studio, which provides a quiet space for students to develop their ideas.
+Research students use the facilities at the College, while also accessing specialist facilities, archives and resources further afield related to their research.
 Students have full use of the School’s specialist workshops (digital print, animation, moving image, sound, letterpress) and labs (information experience design, animation, visual communication) to produce and present their practical work.